teambit/community-guides-status/README.md

 # Community Guides Status
-This repository is used continously test and validate the code examples in docs and show its status
+This repository is used to continously test and validate guides presented in Bit's community app, as well as other platforms

 | Guide         | Status |
 |--------------|--------|